julianwangnwu/julianwangnwu.github.io/_pages/about.md

 </p>

 <p style="font-family:'PT Serif', serif; font-size:19px;text-align:left">
       <b>2021/10/13</b> Attended GSA2021 and gave a talk in Andy Knoll's honorary session.
 First in-person conference in almost 2 years.
-Nice seeing many colleagues and good friends.
+Very nice to see many colleagues and good friends.
 <br>
       <b>2021/06/01</b> Won Northwestern 2021 Sloss award.
 <br>
       <b>2021/04/28</b> Gave a talk at the carbonate proxy symposium of the UC Riverside.
 <br>
-      <b>2021/04/07</b> Gave a talk at the departmental postdoc seminar.
+      <b>2021/04/07</b> Gave a talk at the Yale departmental postdoc seminar.
 Received lots of good feedbacks on how to give a job talk.
 Grateful!
   <br>
       <b>2021/03/09</b> Collected first batch of publication-quality Si isotope data.
 Excited!
   <br>
       <b>2021/02/25</b> Fired some laser.
-Biu biu~
   <br>
       <b>2021/01/04</b> I joined Yale as a postdoc researcher.
   <br>